exasol/cloud-storage-extension/docs/kinesis/design.md

 Needs: impl, itest

-## `KinesisShardDataImporter` add metadata to each row
+## `KinesisShardDataImporter` Add Metadata to Each Row
 `dsn~KinesisShardDataImporter-add-metadata-to-each-row~1`

-The `KinesisShardDataImporter` emit two additional columns for each row of importing data: `KINESIS_SHARD_ID` and `SHARD_SEQUENCE_NUMBER`.
+The `KinesisShardDataImporter` emits two additional columns for each row of importing data: `KINESIS_SHARD_ID` and `SHARD_SEQUENCE_NUMBER`.

 Covers: